 Today I put all of Sis's school memorabilia and documents into protective envelopes, arranged by year, so if she feels like looking at a college newspaper or reliving her spelling bee glory (champ of our junior high, representing us in the New York City bee), she can just open the archival box and browse!
 That's what sisters are for :)

 - Archival storage boxes with metal-reinforced corners to stay sturdy when stacked.
-I bought these boxes in various sizes from Dick Blick.
+I bought these boxes in various sizes online.
 With my handy-dandy label maker, I stuck names on each box.
 Last month I had to order more, but that wasn't a problem since I was ordering . . . .

 - Archival acetate document display/storage bags with resealable closure.
-Again, from Dick Blick.
-Inexpensive and I like to be able to seal things in, so they don't move or fall out.
-My photos and documents are currently in three-ring-punched archival plastic holders but over time, I'm going to move many to the storage bags so nothing slips out.
+Inexpensive archival storage, and I like to be able to seal things in, so they don't move or fall out.
+Over time, I'm going to move many originals from file folders to the storage bags so nothing slips out.
 Those that I want to keep handy I'll put in binders for handy reference or maybe I'll just keep copies in the binders...not sure yet.
-But I can stick labels on the outside of these with extra info about the contents.
+But I can stick labels on the outside of these with extra info about the contents, without harming the originals.

 - Mozy for data backup.
 Mozy works automatically, in the background, backing up my photos and scans and data every day at the time I choose.
 I've used it for years and I like the security of backing up into the cloud, not just on an external hard drive sitting right on my desk (backing up every hour, thanks to Apple's Time Machine).